 Video of the Day

-For most types of employment, subject wages and PIT wages are the same.
+For most types of employment, subject wages and PIT wages are exactly the same.
 However, in certain cases what are considered as subject wages paid to the employee may differ from his PIT.
 The most frequent examples include the following: